Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 That structural intimacy between classroom and clinical site is hard to replicate.

 Few CRNA programs run two geographic cohorts simultaneously.
-Otterbein did.
-Students were based in either Columbus or Dayton, with Dayton students connecting to the Columbus classroom virtually while completing clinicals at Miami Valley Hospital, Soin Medical Center, Grandview, and Southview.
-That geographic flexibility opened the door to students who couldn’t relocate to central Ohio — a rarity in nurse anesthesia education.
+Otterbein did — basing students in either Columbus or Dayton, with Dayton students connecting to the Columbus classroom virtually while completing clinicals at Miami Valley Hospital, Soin Medical Center, Grandview, and Southview.

-Otterbein’s admissions process didn’t just screen for GPA and ICU experience.
-Faculty explicitly looked for character traits — composure under pressure, collaboration, communication, ethical grounding, and resilience — packaged as the program’s “5 Pillars for Success.”
-Graduates repeatedly described interview day as less of an interrogation and more of a real conversation about who they were as future clinicians.
+Otterbein’s admissions process screened beyond GPA and ICU experience.
+Faculty explicitly evaluated character traits — composure under pressure, collaboration, communication, ethical grounding, and resilience — packaged as the program’s “5 Pillars for Success.”

-That emphasis on the human side of anesthesia likely contributed to the program’s remarkable 0% attrition rate.
+That emphasis on the human side of anesthesia likely contributed to the program’s 0% attrition rate.

 Historical Admission Statistics

-For the students who got in — and many more who didn’t — here’s what the pool looked like:
+For the students who got in — and the many more who didn’t — here’s what the pool typically looked like:

 - Applicants per year: 100+